 4. MAKE SMALL GOALS

 Feeling overwhelmed?
-It's easy to find yourself feeling like you're facing near impossible odds when taking on the task of tidying up after the winter months.
+It's easy to find yourself feeling like you're facing near-impossible odds when taking on the task of tidying up after the winter months.
 To make it easier for you, and to give yourself a little extra organization, start out with small goals!
-Make a list of your own prioritizing the problem areas and clutter areas of your home, and simply tackle one task at a time.
+Make a list of your own prioritize the problem areas and clutter areas of your home, and simply tackle one task at a time.
 After all, Spring lasts three months and Rome wasn't built it in a day!

 5. DIVIDE DRAWERS

 Find some smart and creative ways to re-purpose is items around your home.
 Have old dressers that aren't being used?
-They are great for storing linens, dish wear, and other items.
-Think about using an over the door shoe rack for storing toiletries, hair products, toys or accessories.
+They are great for storing linens, dishware, and other items.
+Think about using an over-the-door shoe rack for storing toiletries, hair products, toys, or accessories.

 7. DON'T CRAM!

-Try not overfilling storage spaces.
-Filling drawers, cabinets and closets only 75% will make it a lot easier to find items and stay organized for the rest of the year!
+Try not to overfill storage spaces.
+Filling drawers, cabinets, and closets for only 75% will make it a lot easier to find items and stay organized for the rest of the year!